 To obtain a GIPS® compliance presentation, or the composite descriptions for our strategies, contact us through any of the following channels and the information will be sent to you: (P) (888) 777-0535, (F) (781) 237-7179, email@example.com or by mail to the address provided.

-A portion of Beaumont’s management fee is paid to Algorithmic Investment Models, LLC (AIM) as a licensing fee for model portfolios they provide for applicable strategies.
+A portion of Beaumont’s management fee is paid to the principals of Algorithmic Investment Models, LLC (AIM) as a licensing fee for model portfolios they provide for applicable strategies.
 AIM is an affiliate of Beaumont Financial Partners, LLC.

-“S&P 500®”, “S&P Small Cap 600®” and “S&P Global ex-U.S. BMI®” are the registered mark of Standard & Poor’s Financial Services, LLC, a part of McGraw Hill Financial, Inc. All index names of the Barclays indices are trademarks of Barclays Bank PLC.; “MSCI” is the trademark of MSCI Inc. and/or its subsidiaries.
+“S&P 500®”, “S&P Small Cap 600®” and “S&P Global ex-U.S. BMI®” are the registered mark of Standard & Poor’s Financial Services, LLC, a part of S&P Global Inc. All index names of the Barclays indices are trademarks of Barclays Bank PLC.; “MSCI” is the trademark of MSCI Inc. and/or its subsidiaries.

 This material is provided for informational purposes only and does not in any sense constitute a solicitation or offer for the purchase or sale of securities nor does it constitute investment advice for any person.
 The material may contain forward or backward-looking statements regarding intent, beliefs regarding current or past expectations.
 The views expressed are also subject to change based on market and other conditions.